Wellwick/wellwick.github.io/about.md

 but I thought I could spare you from my face and show you my dog at the same time.
 Her name is Ruby and she is lovely.

-I'm a Software Developer currently working at Autodesk in the UK.
+I'm a Software Engineer currently at Studio Gobo making games.
 I graduated from Warwick back in 2018 with a MEng Computer Science degree.
-I'm a moderator on the [Parahumans Discord](https://discord.gg/TYsRHpG) where I help develop the primary bot and run a campaign of Weaverdice (a Dungeons and Dragons style game but with superheroes).
-I also do my best to dabble in writing, though I haven't published much at all.
+I'm a moderator on the [Parahumans Discord](https://discord.gg/TYsRHpG) where I help develop the primary bot.
+I run a regular Dungeons and Dragons game for a few friends and do my best to dabble in writing, though I haven't published much at all.

-One day I'd love to do some game developement or something in that vein, but there's a lot of work between here and there.
-Sometimes I work on a graphics tablet I own in an attempt to get better at drawing, but it's by far my weakest creative skill.
-Still all things take practice!
+I spend most of my days making games in Unreal and loving every minute of it.
+It's been a dream since I was young to make games, so don't give up on those ambitions, kids.

 ### Contact me